 Once you turn the heat up to 225°F, wrap the pork in foil and put a little apple juice in the bottom of the foil for some added moisture.
 As it cooks more juices will collect – reserve these for use at the end.

-Once the pork shoulder has hit 205°F, and rested for ~2 hours, it is time to shred!
+Once the pork shoulder reaches an internal temperature of 205°F, take it off the grill.
+Wrap it in foil and a couple towels.
+You can even put it wrapped in an empty cooler to keep it warm if you plan to let it rest for a while.
+After resting for at least one hour, it is time to shred!
 We like to use these bear claws to do the job – they are incredibly efficient to use!
 As you shred, incorporate some of the reserved juices for an extra moisture boost.
 You can also sprinkle some of the dry rub into the meat to make sure the seasoning gets evenly dispersed.
 Basically, taste it and add a little of this and that until you are satisfied with the finished product.
 This is YOUR pulled pork, so make it to your liking!